schoondw/MarkerlessTools/README.md

 # MarkerlessTools
-Scripts for conversion of Theia pose C3D output to QTM .mat and .tsv formats and extraction of meta data about the video data and Theia processing times.

-The scripts also produce an Excel file *admin.xlsx* with an overview of the processed trials and poses.
-The batch processing is controlled through the *trials* tab.
+Scripts for batch processing of Theia3D markerless sessions collected in QTM, and conversion of Theia pose data to QTM-like export formats.

+## Theia batch processing (Python)

+Scripts for batch (re)processing a whole project or selected sessions with Theia3D software.

+For detailed instructions, see *py_theia_batch\Theia batch processing instructions.md*.

+## Theia pose conversion (Matlab)

-## Data conversion
+### Data conversion
-Main script for data conversion: markerless_data_conversion_main_script.m
+Main script for data conversion: *markerless_data_conversion_main_script.m*

 The first step creates a project admin file *admin.xlsx* in the project root.
 This file can be edited to select the trials that are processed in the next step.